evanmcneely/enlighten.nvim/README.md

 ### 🏎️ TODO

-- Persist history across Neovim sessions.
+- Persist history across Neovim sessions. ✅
+- Approve/Reject generated chunks from file
 - Edit buffer with context from the chat.
 - Use codebase as context (files, functions, classes, etc.).